nurlandadasev/UniTech/README.md

 # UniTech app

 I made a microservice architecture only for demonstrate my knowledge.
 For such a small application, I think it's better to use a monolith.

+This is a multi-module maven application.
 You can run a project without having a database on your machine!
 Just run the project in your IDE.
 I connect this project to my database on my server, you can see in the application.properties of the projects unitech-app or unitech-auth-server.